leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-27.md

 #### 8.2.1.
 The Voice Hammer Attack

 The voice hammer attack is an amplification attack.
-In this attack, the attacker initiates sessions to other agents, and maliciously includes the IP address and port of a DoS target as the destination for media traffic signaled in the SDP.
+In this attack, the attacker initiates sessions to other agents, and maliciously includes the connection address and port of a DoS target as the destination for media traffic signaled in the SDP.
 This causes substantial amplification; a single offer/answer exchange can create a continuing flood of media packets, possibly at high rates (consider video sources).
 This attack is not specific to ICE, but ICE can help provide remediation.

 Specifically, if ICE is used, the agent receiving the malicious SDP will first perform connectivity checks to the target of media before sending media there.
 If this target is a third-party host, the checks will not succeed, and media is never sent.